Practice questions I lymphoid neoplasms

 E. MLL2

 12. Use this case for the next two questions.
 A 65-year-old man presents with fatigue, coughing with white sputum, progressive dyspnea and vague dull chest pain for a few weeks.
 He states that he has lost 10 pound recently.
 He does not have fever nor night sweating.
 He has been HIV positive for 30 years.
 His past medical history is otherwise unremarkable.
 Physical examination reveals inaudible breath sounds with a dull percussion of his left chest.
 Laboratory tests are unremarkable except a reduced CD4+ lymphocyte count.
 Radiological examination reveals left pleural effuse but no mass is found.
 Diagnostic thoracentesis was performed.
 Microbiological studies of his pleural effusion are negative.
 Microscopic examination of the pleural effusion reveals abundant markedly atypical cells with large irregular nuclei, and cytoplasmic vacuoles.
 A few neutrophils are seen.
-Immunohistochemistry studies reveal these atypical cells are positive for CD20 but negative for CD30 and cytokeratin.
+Immunohistochemistry studies reveal these atypical cells are positive for CD30, CD45 and CD138, but negative for CD20.
 In situ hybridization for EB virus is positive.
 What is the most likely diagnosis?

 A. Empyema